LokEnce333/LokEnce333/README.md

 # Hi, I'm Ilya 👋

-I'm a junior full‑stack developer and first‑year student in *Information Security of Automated Systems* based in Nizhny Novgorod, Russia.
+I'm a junior full‑stack developer and student in *Information Security of Automated Systems* based in Nizhny Novgorod, Russia.
 I combine web development, Telegram bots, and Arduino embedded projects with a strong interest in cybersecurity, algorithms, and system analysis.

 ---

 ## What I'm focused on

-- Studying Information Security of Automated Systems (1st year).
+- Studying Information Security of Automated Systems.
 - Growing as a full‑stack developer (Python + JavaScript) with a security mindset.
 - Building experiments where microcontrollers control web interfaces (Arduino + Web Serial).
 - Improving my Linux skills, learning Pentest & Forensics, and solving algorithmic problems.